lingowmx/advice-app/README-template.md

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**

 ### What I learned
+The use of & in sass and with the :hover.
+Looks like in some styles or elements it doesnt matter if it is before the :hover but in other is necessary

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.